elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/our_first_game.md

 We have a few options for adding a small character to our game:

 - Create a small SVG rectangle shape that represents the character.
-This option isn't very fun, but it's a quick way to get something on the page and keep moving.
+This option isn't as fun, but it's a quick way to get something on the page and keep moving.
 - Use an existing character image from the web.
-Check out sites like opengameart.org for free assets, or if you're not planning on releasing your game publicly then you can search Google for character sprites from your favorite games and use those.
+Check out free sites like opengameart.org for assets, or if you're not planning on releasing your game publicly then you can search Google for character sprites from your favorite games and use those.
 If you choose this option, be sure to look for characters that have a transparent background.
 And you may need to resize the